cylc/cylc-doc/src/installation.rst

 Configure Site Environment on Job Hosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your users submit task jobs to hosts other than the hosts they use to run their suites, you should ensure that the job hosts have the correct environment for running cylc.
-A cylc suite generates task job scripts that normally invoke ``bash -l``, i.e. it will invoke bash as a login shell to run the job script.
-Users and sites should ensure that their bash login profiles are able to set up the correct environment for running cylc and their task jobs.
+Task jobs need access to Cylc on job hosts, to run task message (and other) Cylc commands.
+Task job scripts invoke ``bash -l`` (login shells) to run the job, so sites and users should ensure that their bash login scripts configure the environment appropriately for access to Cylc.
+See :ref:`HowTasksGetAccessToCylc` for more on job environment configuration.

-Your site administrator may customise the environment for all task jobs by adding a site ``job-init-env.sh`` file and populate it with appropriate contents.
-If customisation is still required, you can add your own
-``${HOME}/.cylc/job-init-env.sh`` file and populate it with the appropriate contents.

-..
-TODO: define site global config dir under cylc-8

-The job will attempt to source the first of these files it finds to set up its environment.